-This journal entry is part of a bi-monthly series of journals penned by Sindhura Kalidas, currently under The Finger Players Fellowship Programme, a year-long leadership development programme for theatre practitioners who have a keen interest in deepening their understanding about the craft of puppetry.
+This journal entry is part of a bi-monthly series of journals penned by Sindhura Kalidas, a Fellow under The Finger Players Fellowship Programme, a year-long leadership development programme for theatre practitioners who have a keen interest in deepening their understanding about the craft of puppetry.

 First of all, I’d like to say a big thank you to everyone who has been reading so far!
 It’s been really heartening to hear your thoughts on my dramaturgical journey.
 However, this will be my final entry as dramaturg for Jun and the Octopus (JATO).